Semantic Driven Multi-Camera Pedestrian Detection: Proposed Pedestrian Detection Method

 \subsection{Fusion of Multi-Camera Detections}

 We propose a \textbf{geometrical} approach to combine detections on the ground-plane.
-Every camera single detection is considered a vertix of a disconnected graph located in the reference plane.
+Every camera single detection is considered a vertex of a disconnected graph located in the reference plane.
 Vertices are then joined generating connected components \(C_m\), each representing a joint 3D global detection.
 The whole fusion process is summarized in Figure \ref{fig:GraphAlgorithm}.
 The conditions that shall be satisfied to join two vertices or detections, \(\mathbf{P}_{j,k}\) and \(\mathbf{P}_{j',k'}\), are:

 \begin{enumerate} \item That vertices in a connected component are \textit{close enough}.
 The \(l_2\)-\(norm\) between any two vertices in \(C_m\) shall be smaller than a predefined distance \(R_1\): \( \lVert \mathbf{P}_{j,k}, \mathbf{P}_{j',k'} \rVert _{2} \leq R_1\) (Figure \ref{fig:GraphAlgorithm} (a)). \(R_1\) may be fixed in the interval between \(2.5\) and \(3.5\) with no influence in the results.
-We set \(R_1 = 3\) meters to: 1) reduce the computational cost of the final stage (see below) assuming that vertices separated \(R_1\) do not belong to the same object and 2) protect against calibration errors, assuming that they are not larger than \(R_1\). \item That vertices in a connected component come from different cameras.
-This condition prevents two different detections from the same camera, which are near in the ground plane, from influencing the final global detection.
+We experimentally set \(R_1 = 3\) meters to: 1) reduce the computational cost of the final stage (see below) assuming that vertices separated \(R_1\) do not belong to the same object and 2) protect against calibration errors, assuming that they are not larger than \(R_1\). \item That vertices in a connected component come from different cameras.
+This condition prevents the joining of two different detections from the same camera which are near in the ground plane.
 (Figure \ref{fig:GraphAlgorithm} (b)) \end{enumerate} To avoid ambiguities, the creation of connected components is performed in order, according to the spatial position of the detections: those with a lower module are combined first.

 The outcome of the fusion process for \(K\) cameras is a set of \(M\) connected components \(\lbrace C_m,\quad m= 1,...,M \rbrace\), each containing \(K_m\) detections: \(\mid C_m \mid = K_m \leq K\), where \(K_m < K\) when a person is occluded or not detected in one or more cameras.